Long-Range Graph Wavelet Networks: Long-Range Graph Wavelet Networks

 \section{Long-Range Graph Wavelet Networks}

 We propose the \emph{Long-Range Graph Wavelet Network (\modelname{})}, a parametrization of graph wavelet filters that enables efficient, principled, and expressive filtering of graph signals, specifically tailored to capture long-range dependencies.
 Our design addresses three core limitations of prior approaches: it resolves the locality bottleneck of polynomial filters, preserves the interpretability of pure wavelet propagation, and achieves linear complexity with respect to the number of edges.
-The following subsections introduce its hybrid filter parametrization, wavelet-based propagation mechanism, and efficient implementation.